 \section{Related Work}

-\textbf{Linearization in Dynamical Systems:} The Koopman operator theory linearizes nonlinear dynamics by advancing observables on a single state space, yielding linear evolution $z_{t+1}=K z_t$ in discrete time or $\dot z = A z$ in continuous time \citep{mezic2005spectral}.
+\paragraph{Linearization in Dynamical Systems.} Koopman theory linearizes nonlinear dynamics via observables, yielding $z_{t+1}=K z_t$ (discrete) or $\dot z = A z$ (continuous) \citep{mezic2005spectral}.
 Data-driven realizations such as DMD and EDMD construct finite-dimensional approximations of this infinite-dimensional operator on a chosen dictionary of observables, which typically produces a square matrix because the dictionary is mapped into itself, although variants with different feature sets exist \citep{schmid2010dynamic,lusch2018deep,mardt2018vampnets}.
 Linear algebraic analyses such as SVD, eigendecomposition, and taking powers are standard in these Koopman approximations.
 Our work addresses a different object: an arbitrary learned mapping $f:\mathcal{X}\to\mathcal{Y}$.
-We learn invertible coordinate maps $g_x$ and $g_y$ and a finite matrix $A$ such that $ g_y \circ f \circ g_x^{-1} = A $, which gives the exact finite-dimensional linearity of $f$ between induced spaces.
+We learn invertible coordinate maps $g_x$ and $g_y$ and a finite matrix $A$ such that $g_y \circ f \circ g_x^{-1} = A$, which gives the exact finite-dimensional linearity of $f$ between induced spaces.
 This formulation allows for distinct input and output coordinates, allows $A$ to be rectangular when $\dim\mathcal{X}\neq\dim\mathcal{Y}$, and transfers linear-algebraic structure in $A$ directly to $f$ in a controlled way.
-In particular, one can compute $\mathrm{SVD}(f)$ via $\mathrm{SVD}(A)$, perform analytic test-time inversion with $A^{+}$, impose spectral constraints such as idempotency by restricting $\sigma(A)$, and more.
+One can compute $\mathrm{SVD}(f)$ via $\mathrm{SVD}(A)$, invert analytically with $A^{+}$, impose spectral constraints (e.g., idempotency) via $\sigma(A)$, and more.

-\textbf{Neural Tangent Kernel:} The NTK framework shows that infinitely wide networks trained with small steps evolve linearly in parameter space \citep{jacot2018neural}.
-However, the resulting model remains nonlinear in input, output mapping.
+\paragraph{Neural Tangent Kernel.} The NTK framework shows that infinitely wide networks trained with small steps evolve linearly in parameter space \citep{jacot2018neural}.
+However, the resulting model remains nonlinear in input-output mapping.
 In comparison, our contribution achieves input-output linearity in a learned basis for any network width, independent of training dynamics.